Nsustain/nsustain.com/README.md

 This repository shows you how to run it and how it works.
 Read the whole documentation if you'd like to get an overall understanding of how Nsustain works.
-If you want to spin up a development server as soon as possible, just read the first section ⚡
+If you just want to spin up a development server as soon as possible, reading the first section is all you need ⚡

 <br>
 <br>